amsurve126/Complaints_Policy_Servicing-Process_Improvement/README.md

-# Complaints & Policy Servicing – Process Improvement (Business Analysis)
+# Complaints & Policy Servicing – Process Improvement

 This repository contains supporting artifacts for a business analysis project focused on improving the customer complaints and policy servicing process within an insurance organisation.